 Available bidding strategy

 With CPV bidding, you pay for video views when a person interacts with a video thumbnail to watch your video ad.
-You’re charged when the video loads successfully in a user’s browser or in the YouTube app.
+You’re charged when the video loads successfully in a viewer's browser or in the YouTube app.